NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 M   =          for each generalized climatic region, the total number of temperature bins, dimensionless.
 Referring to Table 60, M is the highest bin number (j) having a nonzero entry for the fractional bin hours for the generalized climatic region of interest.

-<div img="image3948.txt">\({F_{def}}\)</div>= The demand defrost credit described in section 3.9.2 of AHRI Std.
+<span>${F_{def}}$</span>= The demand defrost credit described in section 3.9.2 of AHRI Std.
 210/240-2008, dimensionless.
 For simplification, assigned a value of 1 for timed defrost control and a value of 1.03 for demand defrost control.

 The building heating load is calculated as follows: